Adam McKay: Health

-McKay first noticed shaking in his hands while performing with Second City at age 26.
-He was diagnosed with essential tremor in around 2000.
+At age 26, McKay first noticed shaking in his hands while performing with Second City.
+Around 2000, he was diagnosed with essential tremor.
 The condition causes his body and voice to quiver.
 He conducts print interviews lying down and televised ones in a special high backed chair to accommodate his disability.

-McKay had a heart attack while filming the biopic Vice starring Christian Bale, whose character Dick Cheney has multiple heart attacks in the film.
-The director credits his awareness of the issue from researching the film with his quick response that got him to the hospital before there was any permanent damage.
-During an interview on the 347th episode of The Empire Film Podcast, McKay said "Either Christian Bale or Dick Cheney just saved my life."
+In 2018, McKay had a heart attack while filming Vice, starring Christian Bale, whose character Dick Cheney has multiple heart attacks in the film.
+McKay credits his awareness of the issue from researching the film with his quick response that got him to the hospital before he incurred any permanent damage.
+During an interview on the 347th episode of The Empire Film Podcast, McKay said: "Either Christian Bale or Dick Cheney just saved my life."